Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 Invite your friends.
 Follow #tags to discover others who share your interests.
 Meet new contacts on this [Diaspora Forum thread](http://www.diasporaforum.org/forum/showthread.php?233-Just-joined-a-Diaspora-pod-Looking-for-people-to-share-with).

 ***How do I use the search box to find particular people to share with?***
 Search for their full Diaspora handle (e.g. `username@podname.org`).
 If you are on the same pod you can search for just their username.
 If a search does not work the first time, try it again.
 Once you have added someone to one of your aspects, you can search for them using just their username.
+(The person you are searching for will need to have "allow people to search for you within Diaspora" checked on the "edit profile" page.)

 ###ASPECTS